-In other words, if you were alarmed by the power the executive now has as a result of the “sole organ” doctrine, then you really should know more about the branch of government that has the authority to grant such power to the executive.
+If you are alarmed by the growing power of the executive or even of Congress, then you really should know more about the branch of government that has the authority to grant such power to the executive.
 The branch that wields the power to determine the power of another branch is much more frightening and deadly than the branch who received the power.

-This is why I feel compelled to lay out for you all the truth behind the Supreme Court’s power and what really happened in Marbury v.
+So, in this article I lay out for you all the truth behind the Supreme Court’s power and what really happened in Marbury v.
 Madison (1803).